hkzlab/CGA_Redux/README.md

 ### Character ROM

 This board needs a character ROM to work.
 I would advise to search for a dump of IBM P/N 5788005, concatenate it four times and burn it on a 27C256 EPROM.

+### Component substitutions

+* U4,U5 and U101 should all be 'S174s, but I had only 'LS174 available.
+The board looks to be working without issues anyway
+* U50-U57 are all 120ns DRAMs in my original board.
+I had only 150ns chips for this build, and they worked fine
+* U50-U57 can theoretically be substituted by 41256 DRAMs (the additional address lines are grounded). **UNTESTED**

 ## Known issues